-Now, in seeing the improvement and efficacy of this body, when can we anticipate the completion of the legislation that will help Inuit to draft up legislation that will be specific for Inuit here in this House.

-Does the Committee chairperson or the ones who are in the positions of the chairmanship or co-chairmanship, are they involved in the language terminology discussions?
+Now, in seeing the improvement and efficacy of this body, when can we anticipate the completion of the legislation that will help Inuit to draft up legislation that will be specific for Inuit here in this House?
+Does the committee chairperson or the ones who are in the positions of the chairmanship or cochairmanship involved in the language terminology discussions?
 I am happy that this process is now easier for Inuit to be included, Mr. Chairman.

 I have no other general comments at this time.
 Thank you.